The application process for pupillage commencing in October 2018 is now underway.

-Pupillage is a vital part of the training and recruitment of new junior tenants at XXIV Old Buildings.
-We now offer up to three 12-month long pupillages every year.
-We aim to select junior tenants from our pupils and in the past seven years have taken on 9 of our 14 pupils.
+XXIV Old Buildings will offer up to three 12-month pupillages through this application process.
+Each pupillage will enjoy an award of at least £65,000.
+Pupillage is a vital part of the training and recruitment of our new junior tenants.
+We aim to recruit our junior tenants from amongst our pupils and in the past seven years have recruited 9 of our 14 pupils as tenants.

 What pupillage entails